Published On: May 24 2013 12:43:31 PM EDTUpdated On: May 28 2015 02:00:00 AM EDT

 1959: Monkeys Miss Able and Miss Baker zoom 300 miles into space on a Jupiter missile.
 Upon landing in the Atlantic Ocean near Puerto Rico, they became the first animals retrieved from a space mission.
 Pictured here is Miss Baker, a squirrel monkey, with a model of the rocket she and Miss Able, a rhesus monkey, rode into space.

-1957: Baseball outfielder Kirk Gibson, best known for the dramatic home run he hit off Dennis Eckersley of the Oakland Athletics to lift the Los Angeles Dodgers to victory in Game 1 of the 1988 World Series, is born in Pontiac, Mich.
+1957: Baseball outfielder Kirk Gibson, best known for the dramatic home run he hit off Dennis Eckersley of the Oakland Athletics to lift the Los Angeles Dodgers to victory in Game 1 of the 1988 World Series, is born in Pontiac, Michigan.
 The at-bat was the only plate appearance Gibson would make in the series against the Athletics.
 Suffering from a stomach virus and having injured both legs during the NLCS, he wasn't even expected to play but entered the game as a pinch hitter in the ninth inning, hobbling around the bases after hitting his homer.
 The Dodgers went on to win the 1988 World Series in five games.
 He was named the National League MVP in 1988 and also won a World Series title in 1984 with the Detroit Tigers.

 1954: Alfred Hitchcock's "Dial M for Murder," starring Ray Milland, Grace Kelly and Robert Cummings, premieres in New York City.

-1947: Actress Sondra Locke, best known for movies such as "Willard," "The Outlaw Josey Wales," "The Gauntlet," "Every Which Way But Loose," "Any Which Way You Can" and "Sudden Impact," is born in Shelbeyville, Tenn.
+1947: Actress Sondra Locke, best known for movies such as "Willard," "The Outlaw Josey Wales," "The Gauntlet," "Every Which Way But Loose," "Any Which Way You Can" and "Sudden Impact," is born in Shelbeyville, Tennessee.
 She also was nominated for an Academy Award for Best Supporting Actress in 1968 for her performance in "The Heart Is a Lonely Hunter" (pictured).

 1945: Hunter Doherty "Patch" Adams, the physician, activist, diplomat and author who founded the Gesundheit!
 Institute, is born in Washington, D.C.
 One of the missions of the institute involves the concept of "humanitarian clowning," using the theme of laughter as an integral element of treating patients.
 His story was portrayed in the 1998 movie "Patch Adams," with Robin Williams playing Adams.

-1945: Singer-songwriter and guitarist John Fogerty, best known as a founding member of the rock band Creedence Clearwater Revival and for his own solo hits, is born in Berkeley, Calif.
+1945: Singer-songwriter and guitarist John Fogerty, best known as a founding member of the rock band Creedence Clearwater Revival and for his own solo hits, is born in Berkeley, California.
 Some of his hits include "Proud Mary," "Born on the Bayou," "Bad Moon Rising," "Down on the Corner," "Fortunate Son" and "Run Through the Jungle," with Creedence Clearwater Revival, and "The Old Man Down the Road" and "Centerfield" as a solo artist.

-1944: Rudy Giuliani, who served as the 107th mayor of New York City from 1994 to 2001, is born in Brooklyn, N.Y.
+1944: Rudy Giuliani, who served as the 107th mayor of New York City from 1994 to 2001, is born in Brooklyn, New York.
 Giuliani gained international attention for his leadership during and after the Sept.
 11, 2001, terrorist attacks on the World Trade Center, being named Time Person of the Year that year.
 He also ran unsuccessfully for the Republican Party nomination in the 2008 United States presidential election.

-1944: Singer-songwriter and actress Gladys Knight, best known for the hits she recorded during the 1960s and 1970s with her group Gladys Knight & the Pips, is born in Oglethorpe, Ga.
+1944: Singer-songwriter and actress Gladys Knight, best known for the hits she recorded during the 1960s and 1970s with her group Gladys Knight & the Pips, is born in Oglethorpe, Georgia.
 Some of her hits with the band include "I Heard It Through the Grapevine," "Neither One of Us (Wants to Be the First to Say Goodbye)" and "Midnight Train to Georgia."
 Knight has won a total of seven Grammys, four as a solo artist and three with the Pips.

 1940: Belgium surrenders to Germany to end the Battle of Belgium during World War II.
 Belgium was occupied by the Germans until the winter of 1944–1945, when it was liberated by the Western Alliance.

-1938: Basketball Hall of Fame guard Jerry West, a 10-time All-NBA First Team and 14-time NBA All-Star who won a NBA championship during his 14-year career with the Los Angeles Lakers, is born in Chelyan, W.Va.
+1938: Basketball Hall of Fame guard Jerry West, a 10-time All-NBA First Team and 14-time NBA All-Star who won a NBA championship during his 14-year career with the Los Angeles Lakers, is born in Chelyan, West Virginia.
 West played in nine NBA Finals and is the only player in NBA history to be named Finals MVP, in 1969, despite being on the losing team.
 West also starred in college at West Virginia University, leading the Mountaineers to the 1959 NCAA championship game and earning the NCAA Final Four Most Outstanding Player honor despite the loss.
 He was the co-captain of the 1960 U.S. Olympic gold medal team and is also well-known for his silhouette being incorporated into the NBA logo.
 After retiring as a player in 1974, he coached the Lakers for three seasons before becoming general manager of the team in 1982.
 He guided the team to six NBA championships during his 20 years as general manager, followed by a five-year stint as the Memphis Grizzlies' GM before retiring in 2007.
 In 2011, he joined the Golden State Warriors as a head consultant, also receiving an undisclosed minority ownership stake in the team.

 1937: German automobile manufacturer Volkswagen is founded by the Nazi trade union, the German Labour Front.